 The whole of Devon is renowned for its beautiful countryside.
 Ranging from spectacular coastlines and harbours, rolling hills and valleys and the magnificent Dartmoor National Park, it is unsurprising that so many people choose to live in this wonderful part of the country.

-Torquay is connected to the national rail network with trains through to London, the Midlands and the North.
+Torquay is connected to the national rail network with trains through to London, the Midlands, and the North.
 The newly completed South Devon Link Road will greatly reduce journey times and increase the option of commuting to larger towns in the area.

 The town itself is set in one of only seven UNESCO global geoparks in the UK and is increasing in both popularity and size.
 Multi-million-pound investment has recently been set aside for the regeneration of its waterside area.
-With that in mind, Torquay is very much a case of watch this space.
+With that in mind, Torquay is very much a case of “watch this space”.

 Schools & Education

 Torbay is one of just 22 local authorities in the UK that can claim that not one of its primary schools falls below government expectations.

 Torbay has three state-funded grammar schools, (Torquay Boy’s, Torquay Girls’ and Churston Ferrers, a co-ed grammar school) all with very good reputations.

-For further education there’s South Devon College.
+For further education, there’s South Devon College.

-Things to do in Torquay
+Things to Do in Torquay

 Torquay has an arching sandy beach bay which leads onto the delightful marina at the foot of the town centre.
 Both are ideal places to spend time across all seasons.

 The town caters for all ages and is home to some top family attractions, including a host of water sports and a range of award-winning restaurants, catered by celebrity chefs.